Non-linearity injection#

 Apply a quadratic nonlinearity to some time-ordered data

 This functions modifies the values in tod by adding a parabolic function of the TOD itself.
-The g_one_over_k argument must be a N_dets array containing the amplitude of the nonlinear gain to be applied.

-- litebird_sim.non_linearity.apply_quadratic_nonlin_to_observations(observations: Observation | List[Observation], component: str = 'tod', g_one_over_k: float | None = None)#
+- litebird_sim.non_linearity.apply_quadratic_nonlin_to_observations(observations: Observation | list[Observation], nl_params: NonLinParams | None = None, component: str = 'tod', user_seed: int | None = None, conv_K_CMB_to_MJy_over_sr: bool = False)#

 Apply a quadratic nonlinearity to some time-ordered data